-When you start using Ubuntu instead of Windows, perhaps the most significant difference is the directory / folder structures.
+When you start using Ubuntu instead of Windows, perhaps the most significant difference is the folder structure.
 These differences are presented in this guide.

 Ubuntu is updated annually and the so-called "Long-term support" (5 years) versions are published every two years with the symbol of year and month and the letters LTS (long-term support).
-For example, version 18.04 LTS has been released in April 2018 and will be supported until 2023.
+For example, version 20.04 LTS has been released in April 2020 and will be supported until 2025.

-Hint.
-If you have an old computer with Windows XP or Vista, you can install Ubuntu Mate.
-Ubuntu Mate is exellent with an old PC like XP or Vista.

-You can work with XP or with Ubuntu Mate, and Mate can use files from the XP area.
+If you have an old computer running Windows XP or Vista, for example, you can install Ubuntu Mate or Lubuntu (distros).
+Both are exellent with an old PC like XP or Vista.
+You can work with XP or with Ubuntu distros, and distros can use files from the XP area.
 Very useful!
-And you can use this guide with Mate too!
+And you can use this guide with distros too!